dxps/react_playground/use_effect_w_dep/readme.md

     -   If you specify the dependencies, your Effect runs after the initial render and after re-renders with changed dependencies.
     -   When passing an empty dependency array, if your Effect truly doesn’t use any reactive values, it will only run after the initial render.
     -   When no dependency array is passed, your Effect runs after every single render (and re-render) of your component.

+### Usage

+First, install the project dependencies using `npm i`.

+Start the project using `npm run dev`.

+Go to [http://localhost:5200](http://localhost:5200/), open browser's Developer Tools and go to _Console_ tab.
+Click on the button and see what is logged to the console (and how many times).
+Refresh the page and see what is logged to the console.